themoonboy/Cuckoo-Open-Addressed-HashSet/README.md

 We firstly use muli-threads to finish add operation then use same number of threads to finish remove, since call them together in same thread will cause some loss of removing.

 In addition, there is an official unordered hashset in main function and do the same operations to show that whether our self-defined hashsets could correctly match results of official hashset.

 ### < IV > About Transaction Toolkits
    The transactional version of the data structure uses very advanced synchronization abstractions, which are not yet as robust as classical locking mechanisms, such as mutex.
 Thus under strict test case (like large amount of operation number and resizing case) transactional version will not work.
-   There is a "transaction relax" tool maybe useful to solve this issue.
+   There is a `__transaction_relax ` tool maybe useful to solve this issue.
 I haven't try this tech but you can have a learning a try :)

 ### < V > Platforms

  Linux is the matched OS, the transaction memory toolkits are implemented in GCC starting from version 4.7.
 Use the latest version of GCC available (I use gcc-7.1.0).